mikey-roberts/bank-tech-test/readme.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.
 * Code meets Rubocop guidelines
 * Code Follows DRY principle
-* Edgecases met
+* Edgecases met - Validates against 0.00 entries.
+Additionally sanitizes floats on user input to avoid decimal values in balance.
 * The specification does not mention how low an account can go into debit.
-This is    something that could be included at the clients request.
+This is something that can be included at the clients request.